Shaheen-III: Testing

 On 9 March 2015, the ISPR released a press statement notifying the successful testing of the Shaheen-III that was conducted from the southern coast off the Indian Ocean.

 Military officials from JS HQ, SPD scientists and engineers, oversaw the launch of the system and witnessed the impact point in the Arabian Sea.
 Reports summed up by NTI, there had been series of testing's taken place of the rocket engine nozzles before the eventual tests took place in 2015.

 On 20 January 2021, the ISPR released a press statement stating that a successful test of Shaheen-III aimed at "revalidating various design & tech parameters of weapon system" was conducted.

 On 9 April 2022, the ISPR released a press statement stating that a successful test of Shaheen-III aimed at "re-validating various design and technical parameters of the weapon system" was conducted.

-On 22 July 2025, according to Indian news outlets, Pakistan's latest test of Shaheen-III ballistic missile allegedly failed with the missile falling short of its target and its wreckage landing near a nuclear site in Dera Ghazi Khan, Punjab province.
-The Pakistani military's initial reaction was of denial followed by blackout of internet services,restricting media coverage and instructions for local residents to remain indoors.

 Analysis

 Strategic prospect

 Several Pakistani nuclear and military strategists reportedly quoted that the "Shaheen-III has a range greater than that of any other missile system in-service with Pakistan.
-Earlier testings of Shaheen-III had the maximum range of about 2,500km, which meant it can reach all parts of India, even the northeastern and eastern frontier.
+Earlier testings of Shaheen-III had the maximum range of about 2,500 km, which meant it can reach all parts of India, even the northeastern and eastern frontier.

 Air Marshal Shahid Latif, a retired senior commander in the Pakistan Air Force, was reported to have said: "Now, India doesn't have its safe havens any more.
 It's all a reaction to India, which has now gone even for tests of extra-regional missiles.
 It sends a [very] loud message: If you hurt us, we are going to hurt you back!".

-Mansoor Ahmad, a professor of Strategic studies at the Islamabad's Quaid-i-Azam University, stated, "Pakistan's military, however, is not interested in a "tit-for-tat" arms race with India," and speculated that developmental work may be under progress to make missile capable of delivering multiple warheads which would make them harder to defend against.
+Mansoor Ahmad, a professor of strategic studies at the Islamabad's Quaid-i-Azam University, stated, "Pakistan's military, however, is not interested in a "tit-for-tat" arms race with India," and speculated that developmental work may be under progress to make missile capable of delivering multiple warheads which would make them harder to defend against.
 Pakistan would later test the Ababeel missile with this capability.